penobit/laravel-crash-reporter/README.md

 The token will be sent in two different ways based on HTTP request method:
 - GET: the token will be added to the url's query string like: `api.penobit.com/report/crash?token=MY_TOKEN_FROM_ENV_FILE`
 - POST: the token will be sent as an authorization bearer header: `Authorization: Bearer MY_TOKEN_FROM_ENV_FILE`

+#### Customizations
+You can customize the email template by creating a new template in your `views` directory. just create your custom email template template in this path:
+`/resources/views/vendor/penobit/crash-reporter/crash-reporter-mail.blade.php`
+and the crash reporter uses that instead of the default email template.
+You can also use these `$data` variable that is an object containing the exceptions details:
+- `$data->message`: The Exception message
+- `$data->file`: The File where exception was thrown
+- `$data->line`: The Line where exception was thrown
+- `$data->trace`: The Exception trace
+- `$data->url`: The URL where exception was thrown
+- `$data->body`: The Request body
+- `$data->ip`: The IP address of the user
+- `$data->method`: The Request method
+- `$data->userAgent`: The Users's User agent